liferay/liferay-docs/userGuide/en/chapters/12-liferay-utility-applications.markdown

 ### Managing Coupons

-The Coupons view of the Shopping application is where you key in data related to a discount offer that your store provides.
+The Coupons view of the Shopping application lets you provide coupon codes for special sale events or other discounts.
 You can determine the type of discount to apply and whether it is currently active.
 You can search for coupons and create new coupons from this form.

 ![Figure 12.25: Create a coupon code automatically when you select the Autogenerate Code box.](../../images/shopping-coupon.png)

-To add a coupon, enter the coupon code in the *Code* field.
+To add a coupon, enter the coupon code in the Code field.
 If no code is specified, you can create one automatically by selecting the *Autogenerate Code* checkbox.
-After entering the coupon's *Name* and *Description*, you can set the coupon's *Start* and *Expiration Dates*.
-Additional options allow you to set a coupon to *Never Expire* and make a coupon *Active*.
+After entering the coupon's name and description, you can set the coupon's start and expiration dates.
+Additional options allow you to set a coupon to never expire and make a coupon active.

 ![Figure 12.26: Customize your coupon parameters under Discounts and Limits.](../../images/shopping-coupon-discount-limits.png)